 - ✓ The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children.
 All staff have a responsibility to inform the school where their relationships and associations, both within and outside of the workplace (including online), may have implications for the safeguarding of children in the school.
 A DBS check is carried out for all new employees, staff have a responsibility to inform the Headteacher if their circumstances change whilst employed at the school.
-This statement is in the Staff Behaviour Policy, which all staff have signed and agreed to adhere to. - ✓ All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Behaviour Policy (Code of Conduct), Child Protection Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education (2020) part 1 and annex A. - ✓ All staff receive safeguarding and child protection training at induction in line with advice from Merton Children's Safeguarding Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
-In addition, we deliver termly hot topic safeguarding update sessions for all staff. - ✓ All members of staff are trained in and receive regular updates in online safety and reporting concerns - ✓ All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy on the school's website and hard copies being available at the school office and reference to it in the school's handbook. - ✓ We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to Early Help arrangements and inter-agency working and plans. - ✓ Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time - ✓ Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures.
+This statement is in the Staff Behaviour Policy, which all staff have signed and agreed to adhere to. - ✓ All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Behaviour Policy (Code of Conduct), Child Protection Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education 2021 part 1 and annex B. Part 2 of this guidance relates to "The Management of Safeguarding" and will be issued to all Governors.
+Any staff who do not directly work with children will be issued with Annex A of Keeping Children Safe in Education 2021. - ✓ All staff receive safeguarding and child protection training at induction in line with advice from Merton Children's Safeguarding Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - ✓ All members of staff are trained in and receive regular updates in online safety and reporting concerns.

-✓ The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(s), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.
+- ✓ All staff and governors have regular safeguarding awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - ✓ All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy on the school's website and hard copies being available at the school office and reference to it in the school's handbook. - ✓ We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to Early Help arrangements and inter-agency working and plans. - ✓ We will seek to ensure the suitability of adults working with children on school sites at any time and this includes any persons or organisations using our buildings or outside spaces in a letting or hiring agreement. - ✓ Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures. - ✓ The names of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(s), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.